mousemke/_val/README.md

 **Change log**

 0.1.5 -
++ added 'seen' to _val core
++ added 'food' alias for 4sq
 + changed nico module command from man to person
 + folded guys module into core
 + aliased ++y to ++yell